 No matter what your gardening skills, we can use your help on our zoo grounds!
 Take on your own garden space or simply help us weed and rake.
 You choose the task and your schedule.
 Looking for a little more?
 Consider our Adopt-a-Garden program!

-Zoo Teen Program & Junior Zookeeper Volunteers
+Seasonal Zoo Teen Program Volunteers (separate page/application)

 Group Volunteer Opportunities

-Potter Park Zoo welcomes corporate, student, and other community groups to volunteer for a day and connect with our mission.
+Potter Park Zoo welcomes corporate, student, and other community groups to volunteer and connect with our mission.
 The first step is to complete the Group Volunteer Application Form (by clicking this link).
 Please note: The individual completing the application will be considered the contact person for your group, but can be changed at a later date.
 Orientation is not required for group volunteers.

 Is there an age requirement for volunteers?